 Political uncertainty is likely to have contributed to the economic problems.
 With the repeated recurrence of political problems, the demand for a smaller state emerged within society, leading to the fast privatisation of state-owned companies and a liberalisation of markets.
 Even these measures tended to have mostly negative consequences: implemented in an incomplete manner, liberalisation created monopolistic markets, with private capital unable to replace the indiscriminately privatised state firms; this resulted in the overall decline of Italian industry (Tridico, 2012).
-Also, as China entered the international markets, it became a significant competitor to the Italian economy, and the share of Italian industry decreased further as a result.
 Political uncertainty has been extremely high in Italy for decades, with a total of 27 governments in power between 1980 and 2016.
 Political instability has had a negative impact on economic growth through a number of channels: firstly, corporates are less likely to invest in an uncertain environment and, secondly, foreign investors also prefer stable government due to the risk of a new government changing property rights and the regulatory environment (Alesina et al., 1996).
 The World Bank puts Italy well below the core euro area countries in terms of a number of governance quality indicators since the 1990's to this day.